Your Favorite Audio Stories Of 2017 On NPR One

 1. Millionaire By Age 30?
 One Blogger Offers A Few Not-So-Easy Steps

 This story from Boston member station WBUR is about Grant Sabatier, a broke college graduate who decided that he was going to make $1 million by age 30.
 He explains how he scrimped and saved himself to a life of financial freedom.
-It's a story that suggests we can live our dreams, if we work hard and put our minds to it.
+It's a story that suggests we can live our dreams if we work hard and put our minds to it.

 2.'The Color Of Law' Details How U.S. Housing Policies Created Racial Segregation

-This isn't a happy or inspirational story, but it is a fascinating conversation with Richard Rothstein's about his book, The Color of Law, which details how federal housing policies in the 1940s and '50s mandated segregation and undermined the ability of black families to own homes and build wealth.
-It uncovers a little know system of laws that created a system of unequal opportunity that we are still living with today.
+This isn't a happy or inspirational story, but it is a fascinating conversation with Richard Rothstein about his book, The Color of Law, which details how federal housing policies in the 1940s and '50s mandated segregation and undermined the ability of black families to own homes and build wealth.
+It uncovers a little known system of laws that created a system of unequal opportunity that we are still living with today.

 3. Flattening The 'Mummy Tummy' With 1 Exercise, 10 Minutes A Day

-NPR's Michaeleen Doucleff signed up for an exercise class to get rid of her "Mummy Tummy."
+NPR's Michaeleen Doucleff signed up for an exercise class to get rid of her "mummy tummy."
 For many women, the growing fetus pushes apart the abdominal muscles, and the separation often stays open after the baby is born.
 But science suggests there is an exercise that can fix that.

 4. When The Brain Scrambles Names, It's Because You Love Them